tumaer / JAXFLUIDS

 JAX-Fluids: A Differentiable Fluid Dynamics Package

-JAX-Fluids is a fully-differentiable CFD solver for 3D, compressible two-phase flows.
-We developed this package with the intention to push and facilitate research at the intersection of ML and CFD.
+JAX-Fluids is a fully-differentiable CFD solver for 3D, compressible single-phase and two-phase flows.
+We developed this package with the intention to facilitate research at the intersection of ML and CFD.
 It is easy to use - running a simulation only requires a couple lines of code.
 Written entirely in JAX, the solver runs on CPU/GPU/TPU and enables automatic differentiation for end-to-end optimization of numerical models.
+JAX-Fluids is parallelized using JAX primitives and scales efficiently on state-of-the-art HPC clusters (tested on up to 512 NVIDIA A100 GPUs and on up to 2048 TPU-v3 cores).

-To learn more about implementation details and details on numerical methods provided by JAX-Fluids, feel free to read our paper.
+To learn more about implementation details and details on numerical methods provided by JAX-Fluids, feel free to read our papers here and here.
 And also check out the documentation of JAX-Fluids.

 Authors: